Skip to content

 Historical data

-Braze’s historical event data in Snowflake goes back to April 2019.
-In the first few months of Braze storing data there, product changes were made that may have resulted in some of that data looking slightly different or having some null values (as we weren’t passing data into every available field at this time).
+The archive of historical event data in Snowflake goes back to April 2019.
+In the first few months of Braze storing data in Snowflake, product changes were made that may have resulted in some of that data looking slightly different or having some null values (as we weren’t passing data into every available field at this time).
 It’s best to assume that any results that include data before August 2019 may look slightly different from expectations.

 General Data Protection Regulation (GDPR) compliance